tatieliseeva/v-master/_posts/2020-10-31-Data_Analytics_Acceleration_Library(DAAL4PY)_check_out.markdown

 ---

 Daal4py is based on **Intel Data Analytics Acceleration Lybrary**.
 This technology allows to decrease learning time for classic sklearn methods due to several acceleration tricks, including matrix transformation, which are based on Intel DAAL.
-Daal4py can be installed with --conda install -c intel daal4py--
+Daal4py can be installed with ---conda install -c intel daal4py---

 ```python